Capital Quilts Cares

 The covers from this pattern are about 36" by 45", and are quite simple--two 1-yard pieces of fabric with batting in between.
 We can make them pillowcase-fashion, so we won't even have to bind them.
 Easy, straight sewing, no piecing required--just some time.
 And, of course, the babies won't care what the fabric looks like, so feel free to off-load your "dogs"!

-This is a new project for our Capital Quilts Cares program.
 Walkers and wheelchairs present a challenge to the people using them, as they need storage space!
 With a Walker Bag, glasses, notebook & pen, tissues, and other essentials can be kept close at hand.
-Help make bags that can be attached to the walkers or wheelchairs of senior citizens.
+Help make bags that can attach to walkers or wheelchairs.

 Sunshine 4 ALL